Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 The first isomorphism holds by (the proof of) Corollary~\ref{cor:primitive-finite-rigid}.
 The second isomorphism is formal and follows from Diagram~\ref{diagram:big}.
-The third isomorphism holds by flat base change applies to a flat morphism $\mf_0$.
-The fourth isomorphism follows from Theorem~\ref{thm:main-thm-small-2} applied to $\cal{E}=\O_{{X'}^\diam}^+/p$ and \'etale morphism $\Y' \to \X'$.
+The third isomorphism holds by flat base change applied $\mf_0$.
+The fourth isomorphism follows from Theorem~\ref{thm:main-thm-small-2} applied to $\cal{E}=\O_{{X'}^\diam}^+/p$ and the \'etale morphism $\Y' \to \X'$.
 The fifth isomorphism is formal again.
 The sixth isomorphism follows from (the proof of) Corollary~\ref{cor:primitive-finite-rigid}.
-Finally the last isomorphism follows from \cite[Theorem 4.3.1]{H3}. \end{proof}
+Finally, the last isomorphism follows from \cite[Theorem 4.3.1]{H3}. \end{proof}